 In popular culture, it is the tree which brides turn to ask for fruitfulness.
 The elm has always been used to support vines, as partners in marriage and friends support each other, it is seen as a symbol for romantic love and the bonds of friendship.

 The elm tree is firmly anchored into the earth, thanks to its strong roots.
 Because of this, the elm is a symbol for strength and longevity, who’s leaves are made into a bed for children – strengthening their bones and joints.
-The elm is a magical tree, bringing order to chaos, courage to the fearful, and solutions to those facing difficulties.
+The elm is a magical tree, bringing order to chaos, the courage to the fearful, and solutions to those facing difficulties.
 The elm is a great protector, exorcising evil, it’s seen planted in front of churches and houses as a good omen.
 The elm is the tree where people gathered to meditate under.

 The tree of dreams and dreams being a divine gift, the elm guides us in our asleep state’s journey.
 The elm tree serves as a great liberator as well, freeing us from our past, old beliefs, limitations, and touches our hearts – helping us to expand in consciousness and grow into something greater than ourselves.
 This is all made possible when we allow the elm to guides us in our dreams.

 The elm is the purifier, protector, and liberator – leading us to self-realization.
 Through the great elm tree, all of our fears and limitations are put to rest as we know our true potentials in this continuous cycle of birth and rebirth.